rust-lang/chalk/book/src/types/rust_types/application_ty.md

-The generator witness contains multiple witness types, which represent the types that may be part of a generator state.
+The generator witness contains multiple witness types, which represent the types that may be part of a generator state - that is, the types of all variables that may be live across a `yield` point.

 Unlike other types, witnesses include bound, existential lifetimes, which refer to lifetimes within the suspended stack frame.
 You can think of it as a type like `exists<'a> { (T...) }`.